Tabasco Guardians of the Tradition: Athens, GA

-“The heroes of our cuisine are often unsung and uncelebrated women and men,” said Lolis Eric Elie, the primary force behind the awards.
+“The heroes of our cuisine are often unsung and uncelebrated women and men,” said Lolis Eric Elie, SFA founder.
 “Their considerable skills tend not to be rewarded with the type of fame and fortune that is increasingly part and parcel of the white table cloth world of celebrity chefs and destination restaurants.
 Still, we recognize that they are the essential elements, the foundations of American cuisine in general and Southern cuisine in particular.
-So we have established the Tabasco Guardian of Tradition award, to be awarded at each Southern Foodways Alliance Field Trip.”
+So we have established Tabasco Guardian of Tradition awards.”

 JOHN T. SCOTT 1940-2007

-It is with great sadness that we note the passing of artist John T. Scott.
-Mr. Scott, a native of New Orleans and recipient of a prestigious McArthur "Genius" Fellowship, created the print we use to celebrate the life and work of our Tabasco Guardians of the Tradition.
+John T. Scott, a native of New Orleans and recipient of a prestigious McArthur “Genius” Fellowship, created the print we use to celebrate the life and work of our Tabasco Guardians of the Tradition.